 About this Document

-The Internet Corporation for Assigned Names and Numbers (“ICANN”) is seeking an independent third party to perform an analysis of how ICANN implemented the Board-approved recommendations from the first Security, Stability and Resiliency Review, identifying gaps between the intent of the recommendations and actual implementation.
+The Internet Corporation for Assigned Names and Numbers (“ICANN”) is seeking an independent expert to perform an analysis of how ICANN implemented the Board-approved recommendations from the first Security, Stability and Resiliency Review, identifying gaps between the intent of the recommendations and actual implementation.

 In seeking a comprehensive proposal for these services, ICANN is placing emphasis on having extensive knowledge of the Domain Name System (DNS) – both protocol development and ICANN’s role according to its mission regarding security, stability and resiliency; extensive technical background and understanding of internet security, resiliency of the internet and all associated terminology; technical writing experience, including developing materials and preparing reports for publication.